opendp/smartnoise-sdk/README.md

 ## Installation:
 The burdock library can be installed from PyPi:
-> pip install -i https://test.pypi.org/simple/ burdock
+> pip install opendp-whitenoise

 ## Documentation
-Documentation for SDK fucntionality: <here>
+Documentation for SDK functionality: <here>
 Service API documentation: <here>

 ## Getting started